Multinational corporation: Regulation and taxation

 Multinational corporations may be subject to the laws and regulations of both their domicile and the additional jurisdictions where they are engaged in business.
 In some cases, the jurisdiction can help to avoid burdensome laws, but regulatory statutes often target the "enterprise" with statutory language around "control".

-As of 1992, the United States and most OECD countries have the legal authority to tax a domiciled parent corporation on its worldwide revenue, including subsidiaries.
+As of 1992, the United States and most OECD countries don't have the legal authority to tax a domiciled parent corporation on its worldwide revenue, including subsidiaries.
 As of 2019, the U.S. applies its corporate taxation "extraterritorially", which has motivated tax inversions to change the home state.
 By 2019, most OECD nations, with the notable exception of the U.S., had moved to territorial tax in which only revenue inside the border was taxed; however, these nations typically scrutinize foreign income with controlled foreign corporation (CFC) rules to avoid base erosion and profit shifting.

 In practice, even under an extraterritorial system, taxes may be deferred until remittance, with possible repatriation tax holidays, and subject to foreign tax credits.
 Countries generally cannot tax the worldwide revenue of a foreign subsidiary, and taxation is complicated by transfer pricing arrangements with parent corporations.